Central Penn College holds forum to discuss history, meaning of impeachment

 So, echoing the times, Central Penn College held a forum Tuesday with legal experts to discuss the history and meaning of the word, and provide insight.

-“It’s important because it is a process,” said legal studies professor, Margaret Stuski.
+“It’s important because it is a process,” legal studies professor Margaret Stuski said.

-“It’s not the politics of whether the person will be re-elected or not, it’s ‘is the person who is elected fulfilling their constitutional responsibility?”
-Stuski asked.
-“The obligation is back to the taxpayer, as to, ‘Are you doing the responsibility of the office?’ and that’s what they’re examining.”
+“It’s not the politics of whether the person will be re-elected or not, it’s ‘is the person who is elected fulfilling their constitutional responsibility,” Stuski said.
+“The obligation is back to the taxpayer, as to, ‘are you doing the responsibility of the office?’ and that’s what they’re examining.”

 “When most people think of impeachment, they think of immediate removal of office, they really don’t understand that impeachment is just the beginning of the initial process,” Contino said.